 Coquilles as a “Restored” Tribe

-On June 28, 1989, we Coquilles regained our status as a federally recognized Indian Tribe.
-After 34 years of “termination” and federal policy that denied our status as Indian people, Public Law 101-42 restored our eligibility to participate in federal Indian programs and to receive federal funding for Tribal education, health, and law enforcement programs.
-The coquille Restoration Act recognizes the sovereignty of our Tribe and our authority as a Tribal government to mange and administer political and legal jurisdiction over our lands, businesses and community members.
+On June 28, 1989, Coquilles regained their status as a federally recognized Indian Tribe.
+After 34 years of “termination” and federal policy that denied their status as Indian people, Public Law 101-42 restored their eligibility to participate in federal Indian programs and to receive federal funding for Tribal education, health, and law enforcement programs.
+The Coquille Restoration Act recognizes the sovereignty of the Tribe and their authority as a Tribal government to manage and administer political and legal jurisdiction over their lands, businesses and community members.

-Our Tribe provides direct serviced to approximate 390 Tribal members and the community.
+The Tribe provides direct serviced to approximate 390 Tribal members and the community.
 Current Tribal business ventures include Heritage Place, an oceanfront assisted-living and Alzheimer care facility in Bandon.
 This was the Tribe’s first economic development project and is also home to the Coquille Tribal Library.
-The Mill Casino-Hotel opened in May 1995, located on Highway 101 in North Bend overlooking Coos Bay.
-Cranberries were also harvested historically early day Coquilles.
+The Mill Casino * Hotel opened in May 1995, located on Highway 101 in North Bend overlooking Coos Bay.
+Cranberries were also harvested historically in the early day of the Coquilles.
 Coquille Cranberries, which celebrated its first commercial harvest in 1998, is the largest producer of certified organic cranberries in the world and offers an agricultural based business to the Tribe’s ventures.
-Our Tribe also manages 5,410 acres of forest lands located within Coos County, knows as The Coquille Forest, it was established in 1996 and is dedicated to preserving cultural sites and providing economic development for our Tribe.
+The Tribe also manages 5,410 acres of forest lands located within Coos County, knows as The Coquille Forest, it was established in 1996 and is dedicated to preserving cultural sites and providing economic development for the Tribe.
 In 2001, ORCA Communications was developed to offer high-speed telecommunications services throughout the region.
-Presently, our Tribe is the second largest employer in Coos County.
+Presently, the Tribe is the second largest employer in Coos County.

-Understanding and preserving our cultural heritage is critically important to modern Coquilles.
-Working closely with the Oregon State and University of Oregon Departments of Anthropology, our Tribe sponsors anthropologists to work with Tribal members to research and document evidence of our ancestors.
-Major archeological projects have been conducted at a 3,500 year-old village site at Old Town Bandon, thousand year old fish weirs along the Coquille River and pre-historic photos, letters and documents, and government records have been collected that provide researches with new and heretofore unknown information about our ancestry and history of the white settlement in The Coos Bay-Coos County region.
+Understanding and preserving their cultural heritage is critically important to modern Coquilles.
+Working closely with the Oregon State and University of Oregon Departments of Anthropology, the Tribe sponsors anthropologists to work with Tribal members to research and document evidence of their ancestors.
+Major archeological projects have been conducted at a 3,500 year-old village site at Old Town Bandon, thousand year old fish weirs along the Coquille River and pre-historic photos, letters and documents, and government records have been collected that provide researches with new and heretofore unknown information about their ancestry and the history of the white settlement in The Coos Bay-Coos County region.

 Current Activities of the Coquille Tribe